KingLak19/KingLak19/README.md

 - 🐱‍💻 I’m interested in Artificial Intelligence, Machine Learning
 - ⚡ I’m currently working on small Python projects
 - 📫 My e-mail : lakshananirudh19@gmail.com
-- 🌟 My Goals for 2021 : Get more into Trading and learn more about AI
+- 🌟 My Goals for 2021 : Learn more about AI and ML
-- 🔭 My other interests : Football, Anime and Trading
+- 🔭 My other interests : Football and Anime

 <br />